Skip to content

 1. Open your bot’s chat in Telegram and click Start

 2. A pairing code will appear.
-Approve the pairing request:
+List and approve the pairing request:

 Terminal window